meryeme0506/POA/README.md

 Note :
 * I don't use Eclipse, I use obly IntelliJ IDEA
-* I'm officially withe the group 2, but I come to the TDs with the third group.
+* I'm officially with the second group , but I come to the TDs with the third group.